 Air Serbia Premium Lounge

 Air Serbia Premium Lounge at Belgrade Nikola Tesla Airport is situated in the transit area between gates A5 and A6.
 Our lounge is fully accessible, and has specially equipped toilets and showers for passengers with special needs.
-Our Premium Lounge is available to our Business Class guests, as well as Platinum, Gold and Silver members of the Air Serbia Etihad Guest frequent flyer programme when traveling on Air Serbia or Etihad Airways flights.
+Our Premium Lounge is available to our Business Class passengers, as well as Platinum, Gold and Silver members of the Air Serbia Etihad Guest frequent flyer programme when traveling on Air Serbia or Etihad Airways flights.

 For more information please visit the Air Serbia Premium Lounge page.

-Guest using wheelchairs
+Passenger using wheelchairs

 If you are traveling with your mobility device (wheelchair) we kindly invite you to complete the Wheelchair Description Form, print a copy and present it to our check-in staff before your flight.
 By doing so you will help us to assist you in the best possible way and make your journey as comfortable as possible.